adventuring/ChaosFight/Source/MissileDimensionsReport.md

 - **Special**: Diagonal downward swoop attack - character movement IS the attack, no separate missile

 ### Frooty (Character #8)
-- **Dimensions**: 2×2 pixels
+- **Dimensions**: 1×1 pixels
-- **Type**: Standard projectile (magical sparkles)
+- **Type**: Narrow, low-height projectile (magical sparkles)
-- **Special**: Visual effect should show sparkle particles in sprite graphics
+- **Special**: Smallest projectile size, visual effect should show sparkle particles in sprite graphics

 ## Recommendations for Review

+1. **Bernie**: Ground Thump area-of-effect attack (melee only).
+Hits nearby characters both left and right, shoving them rapidly away.
+No missile dimensions needed.

-1. **Harpy**: Currently has no missile sprite (0×0) but uses ranged attack.
+2. **Harpy**: Currently has no missile sprite (0×0) but uses ranged attack.
 This is intentional as the character movement itself is the attack.
 No changes needed.

-2. **Bernie**: Very small missile (1×1).
-Consider if this is appropriate for visibility/playability.

-3. **Curler & Megax**: Maximum width (4 pixels).
-Ensure visual effects match the wide projectile size.
+3. **Curler & Megax**: Maximum dimensions (4×4 pixels).
+Ensure visual effects match the large projectile size.

-4. **Consistency**: Most characters use 2×2 standard projectiles.
-Consider if Bernie's 1×1 should be increased for consistency.
+4. **Zoe Ryen & Fat Tony**: Wide, low-height projectiles (4×1).
+Ensure visual effects match the wide but flat projectile shape.

+5. **Frooty**: Small projectile (1×1).
+Consider if this is appropriate for visibility/playability of sparkle effects.

 ## Related Issues